Life often presents us with situations that require fast funding. In these moments, bridging loans have become a valuable tool.

 Credit history: Lenders will assess your credit history, taking into account past credit problems', outstanding debts, and repayment trends.
 While a weak credit history might not stop you from getting accepted, it could impact the terms and interest rates you get.

-Repayment strategy: Having a clear repayment plan is vital.
+Repayment strategy: Having a clear exit plan is vital.
 Without having this mapped out, you are unlikely to get accepted.

 Financial stability: Lenders also evaluate your financial stability by looking at your income and employment status to make sure you can meet loan terms.